disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/02-server.md

 As a convenience, Smithy4s provides `mapErrors` and `flatMapErrors` methods, that allow to intercept exceptions that were not specified in the spec, and transform them into exceptions that were.

 In particular, the smithy4s interpreters raise specific errors when they fail to decode http requests.
-The `mapErrors` and `flatMapErrors` methods can be used to ensure that a specified error is returned by your service :
+The `mapErrors` and `flatMapErrors` methods can be used to ensure that a specified error is returned by your service:

 ```scala
 myRoutes.mapErrors{